vledd/Terraria-PaintCrop/README.md

 in Python that enables users to quickly modify tilesets extracted from the game.

-It works with any tileset but best with non-block tilesets (more that 1x1 tile size).
+It works with any tileset but used best with non-block tilesets (more that 1x1 tile size).

 ![scr_p.png](resources%2Freadme%2Fscr_p.png)